SilvioMessi/hassio-addons/appflowy_cloud/DOCS.md

 Admin user password.
 This only takes effect the first time the new admin user is create.
 Once the user is created the password can be changed in the admin panel.

+### Option: `PUBLIC_URL` (required)

+The public URL you are using to expose the AppFlowy add-on.
+This is typically the URL or IP address you use to connect to your Home Assistant, including the port used to expose the AppFlowy add-on.
+If you have configured a port other than 80, please include it in the URL.
+For example: `http://localhost:8080`.

+### Option: `SMTP_HOST` (required)

+For certain use cases (such as logging in via a magic link when using AppFlowy Web), an SMTP server is required to send the login link via email.
+This is the SMTP server hostname.

+### Option: `SMTP_PORT` (required)

+The SMTP server port.

+### Option: `SMTP_USER` (required)

+The SMTP server user, usually an email address.

+### Option: `SMTP_PASSWORD` (required)

+The SMTP server password.

+## Usage

+Once the add-on is started, click on OPEN WEB UI.
+This will open a new browser tab at the `PUBLIC_URL`, displaying the AppFlowy Web application.
+For user management, please visit `PUBLIC_URL/console`

 ## Support